 Every community must decide the best way to utilize public funds.
 When asked how to allocate funds, residents assigned points primarily to actions that would improve the look/appearance of the town (26%), and efforts to protect the environment and agriculture/open space (24%).
-The smallest portion of funds were allocated to special programming (13%) and parks recreation (12%) activities.
-The highest ranked individual categories include protect water quality (12%),protect/promote farms and agriculture, including agri-tourism (12%), and maintain existing infrastructure and services (12%).
+The smallest portion of funds were allocated to special programming (13%) and parks and recreation (12%) activities.
+The highest ranked individual categories include protect and water quality air (12%), protect/promote farms and agriculture, including agri-tourism (12%), and maintain existing infrastructure and services (12%).